edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/general-usage.md

 ## Execute GetStreamURI Command through EdgeX

-!!!
-Note
+!!! note
     Make sure to replace `Camera001` in all the commands below, with the proper deviceName.

 1. <a name="step1"></a>Get the profile token by executing the `GetProfiles` command: